tariqhawis/injectbot/README.md

 Use it at your own networks and/or with the network owner's permission.

-GPL-3.0 License 2020 InjectBot :tm: - By Tariq Hawis
+GPL-3.0 License 2020 InjectBot&trade; - By Tariq Hawis